 The underlying layer has been turned back on and the eye can no longer find a sharp edge to detect.

 Using layers in Adobe Photoshop 6Where Adobe PhotoDeluxe (or Elements) is perfectly adequate for most uses there are instances where the increased power of Photoshop (or PhotoDeluxe's successor Photoshop Elements) are required.
 And the power of Photoshop is truly awesome!

 If you have been able to try some of the ideas given here, using anything other than Photoshop, you'll be aware of the sheer, hair-tearing frustration when you attempt to nudge a segment just one last pixel up or down to achieve perfection......It always moves just one more!
 The mouse is rarely good at such minute alterations but here's where Photoshop comes to your rescue.
 Photoshop possesses the ability to position with pixel perfection because, instead of just being able to drag the layer with your mouse, you can also use your keyboard's arrow keys.
 With these you can nudge the image in any direction, one pixel at a time.
 And you can zoom in and out as you are doing so.

-There is very little indeed that cannot be successfully accomplished with Photoshop and it is not my intention here to catalogue all the available tools - there are plenty of online forums, websites and discussion lists to give you all the information you need.
+There is very little indeed that cannot be successfully accomplished with Photoshop and it is not my intention here to catalogue all the available tools - there are plenty of online forums and websites to give you all the help and information you need.
 I will, however, attempt to cover a few of the basic tools that substantially assist with the joining of scans.
 I should point out that many of these tools are also available in PhotoDeluxe although they are not quite as flexible.

 All that remains now is to adjust the brightness of the dark segment.
 This can be achieved by using the Brightness and Contrast controls, the Levels feature or the Curves.
 And for greater security you can apply any one of these to an Adjustment Layer, which can be turned off if required or altered at will without causing permanent changes to the image layer.